Spanish cruiser Conde de Venadito: Spanish–American War

-In the Spanish–American War Conde del Venadito was first recorded at the port of Santiago de Cuba on 20 April.
+In the Spanish–American War Conde de Venadito was first recorded at the port of Santiago de Cuba on 20 April.
 She first saw real action in the war when defending Havana.
 She first steamed out of the harbor alongside Nueva España on 14 May at 4:20 PM.
 She manovered in reaction to the U.S. gunboats, while firing two shots 17 km from the U.S. ships, which retreated to 20 km from her.
 She and Nueva España retreated with Aguila and Flecha at dusk.
 At night, the U.S. vessels occupied the harbor.
 Whether the shots had any effect is not known, due to the distance from which they were fired.

 On 10 June at 8:30 AM, the Conde de Venadito, Nueva España, Flecha, and the Yanéz Pinzon, appeared 1 km offshore, and soon fired at Battery No. 1. from 3.8 km.
 The U.S. vessels started firing at the four ships from a distance of 10 km.
 The fire was accurate at first, until the four Spanish boats backed up to 15 km from the U.S. ships, and, at 1:30 PM, the U.S. ships entered the harbor.